Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Wipe_Drives.md

     podman ps
     ```

     Examine the output.
-There should be no running `ceph-osd` processes or containers.
+There should be no running ceph processes or containers.

 2. Remove the Volume Groups.